Information is current as of April 3 and subject to change.

 |Outdoor guided services||50% capacity or 500 people *||50% capacity or 25 people*||50% capacity or 10 people *||25% capacity or 10 people*||25% capacity or 10 people*||25% or up to 10 in your own household*|

 Monitoring symptoms, quarantine, PSD protocols for COVID-19 and vaccinations for youth

-Staff Symptom Monitoring and PSD Protocols for Staff
+Staff Testing, Symptom Monitoring and PSD Protocols for Staff

 All staff are required to symptom and temperature check each day prior to entering the building using PSD’s COVID-19 online application or app.

 Visit the PSD Protocols for COVID-19 web page to see all protocols and learn about state and county guidance and what happens when there is a COVID-19 case in PSD.

 Staff Testing Site Update: Due to decreasing utilization and wider availability of testing throughout Larimer County, PSD is closing its staff testing site.
 It will operate for one final day from 9:30-11:30 a.m.
 Wednesday, April 21 at Poudre High School, 201 S. Impala Drive in Fort Collins on the west side of the school in the parking lot.
 As fewer staff used the site, it was decided that it was the most effective use of time and cost to close the site and allow nurses and site staff to return to their usual duties.

 Student Symptom Monitoring and PSD Protocols for Students